lowlydba/dba-multitool/docs/README.md

 # Express SQL

-A humble suite of T-SQL  scripts for optimizing storage and data types on SQL Server, especially Express edition.
+A suite of T-SQL utility scripts for Microsoft SQL Server.

-Complimentary SQL Server Express guides at [expressdb.io](https://expressdb.io).

 ## Scripts

-* [sp_sizeoptimiser](sp_sizeoptimiser.md) - Recommends space saving and corrective measures for minimal data footprints
+* [sp_sizeoptimiser](sp_sizeoptimiser.md) - Recommends space saving and corrective measures for minimal data footprints, with special checks for SQL Server Express to stay under database size limits.
-* [sp_helpme](sp_helpme.md) - A drop-in modern alternative to sp_help
+* [sp_helpme](sp_helpme.md) - A drop-in modern alternative to `sp_help` to show more information.
-* [sp_doc](sp_doc.md) - Generates basic database documentation compatible with Github's flavor of markdown.
+* [sp_doc](sp_doc.md) - Always have up to date database documentation - `sp_doc` generates on the fly documentation in the form of GitHub markdown.

-# Compatibility
+## Compatibility

-Tested on:
+Tested on AppVeyor:

 * SQL Server 2019
 * SQL Server 2017
 * SQL Server 2016
 * SQL Server 2014
 * SQL Server 2012 SP1

+## More

+Complimentary SQL Server Express guides at [expressdb.io](https://expressdb.io).